Eugeniia/learning-quests/README.md

 This repository contains data & scripts that I created and used over time to learn new technologies and tools from different online courses and tutorials.

-Tech stack: Ansible, Kubernetes, IBM Qickit, OpenStack, Terraform, AWS, Packer, Vagrant, Nextflow
+Tech stack: Ansible, Kubernetes, IBM Qickit, OpenStack, Terraform, AWS, Packer, Vagrant, Nextflow, Spack, Thanos

 Operating systems: Red Hat Enterprise (RHE) Linux